beejjorgensen/bgc/src/bgc_part_0150_intro.md

 _there_.

 Wait---what's a C Preprocessor?
 Good question.
-There are two stages[^Well, technically there are more than two, but hey, let's pretend there are two---ignorance is bliss, right?] to compilation: the preprocessor and the compiler.
+There are two stages^[Well, technically there are more than two, but hey, let's pretend there are two---ignorance is bliss, right?] to compilation: the preprocessor and the compiler.
 Anything that starts with pound sign, or "octothorpe", (`#`) is something the preprocessor operates on before the